 Life seems to be a roller coaster for a short while, your challenges of being a parent are different for every stage so try to keep it easy on yourself.
 Being a parent is hard, but it shifts your perspective to life altogether and it’s all worth it in the end.

-Here are the helpful tips for moms who are dealing with newborns, toddlers, or an ongoing pregnancy to make it easy on your motherhood journey.
+Here are some helpful tips for moms dealing with newborns’ cries, toddlers’ tantrums, or ongoing pregnancy issues to make their motherhood journey easier.

 1. DO NOT STRESS